-Social Stream: Analysis of relationships, organizational, procedural and behavioral issues that impact the process or decision making.
+Social Stream: Analysis of relationships, organizational, procedural, and behavioral issues that impact the process or decision making.
 Often referred to as Social Stream Mapping.

 Spaghetti Chart: Mapping physical movement of product as it passed thru the production or office process.

-Stakeholders: Those people or organizations who are not directly involved with project work but are affected its success or can influence its results.
+Stakeholders: Those people or organizations who are not directly involved with project work but are affected by its success or can influence its results.
 They may be process owners, managers affected by the project, and people who work in the studied process.
 Stakeholders also include internal departments, which support the process, finance, suppliers, and customers.

 Standard Deviation (σ, s): A mathematical quantity that describes the variability of a response.
 It equals the square root of variance.
 The standard deviation of a sample (s) is used to estimate the standard deviation of a population (σ).